 For the deterministic mechanism, signal energy or variance is highly localized in time-frequency space.
-For example, the signal of FSPCOM HP cycles are concentrated in the lowest quarter of the frequency band.
-Its characteristic period (P_c) is 3.9 years.
-Of its variance, 89 percent is concentrated within a bandwidth of a 12 percent frequency window, and 73 percent is within a 5 percent frequency window.
+For example, the signal of FSPCOM HP cycles are concentrated in the lowest quarter frequency zone.
+Its characteristic period $P{\rm C}$ is 3.9 years; 89 percent of its variance is concentrated within a bandwidth of a 12 percent frequency window, 73 percent within a 5 percent frequency window.

-5 Time-Variant Filters in the Gabor Space
+V. Time-Variant Filter in Gabor Space